 “It’s also about young people being able to stand up and say 'This is who I am and this is who I am proud of'.
 That’s an important part of what we do – to enable young people to feel safe.”

-When they go into schools, giving presentations on Sophie’s story and alternative hate crime, the most important aspect is getting people “to acknowledge their own thoughts and feelings”.
+When Sylvia goes into schools, giving presentations on Sophie’s story and alternative hate crime, the most important aspect is getting people “to acknowledge their own thoughts and feelings”.

 “But at the end of the day, we’re not the thought police.
 We’re not saying to young people, 'You haven’t got to do this'.
-It’s about dealing with your own issues, and if you don’t like somebody, that’s fine, just walk across the road.
-Walk away.
+It’s about dealing with your own issues, and if you don’t like somebody, that’s fine, just walk away.
 That’s an important message to young people,” Sylvia said.

 Yet, when talking about Sophie, it is important to see her as person.
 While being a goth was important to her life, she was not just a murder victim or a goth.
 She was a real person.

 “She was quite complex actually.
 She wasn’t very straightforward.
 She was funny, she was sharp, very quick.
 Very intelligent, she liked to laugh.”

 When the foundation was set up, one of the aims was to give Sophie a lasting legacy.
 What has been its biggest success, I ask Sylvia?

 “Well, I’ve had an OBE, we’ve won awards and whatever, but you know, the most important thing, I think, is when people come back to me a couple of years later and say 'I listened to you and it changed my mind' and 'it’s changed the way I live'.
 That’s important to me," she said.